steve-mcintyre/shim-review/README.md

 In our current development cycle (Debian 13) we have switched to using ephemeral build-time keys.

-But in bullseye and other older releases we are not doing this yet.
+But in buster and other older releases we are not doing this yet.
 As already mentioned, we will switch to using a new signing certificate soon and this will allow us to revoke older configurations.